lcavero/social-network/README.md

 In order to maintain a quality code, through git hooks, I have applied restrictions for:

-    - Not being able to commit if PHPStan encounters a problem.
+- Not being able to commit if [PhpStan](https://phpstan.org/) encounters a problem.
 - Not being able to push if the tests don't pass.

 ## CI